SergeiKarulin/ComradeAI/docs/DocumentRoutines.md

 # Document Routines in ComradeAI

+Important!
+Sinse version 0.18.7 all the DocumentRoutines classes were merged into Processors Module, which is described in [Processors Module](docs/Processors.md).

 This guide demonstrates how to use DocxToPromptsConverter and XlsxToPromptsConverter in ComradeAI to process .docx and .xlsx files, respectively, and interact with AI agents.
 We will use two examples: a software development contract (DOCX) and WHO statistics (XLSX).

 ## Processing a DOCX File with LLaMa v2